liborsold/fuNEGF/README.md

  where $f_i$ is the Fermi-Dirac distribution function for contact $i$.

-The self-energies describing the phase and momentum relaxation are defined in terms of the Green's function itself
+The self-energies describing the phase and momentum relaxation are defined in terms of the Green's function itself, defining a "mask"

 $$
         \mathbf{D} = D_0^\text{phase}